 Important Factors that Contribute to Website Cost

-- Is this a brand new site or a redesign?
+- Is this a brand new site or a redesign of an existing site?

-- How prepared are you – do you have a detailed requirements document?
+- How prepared are you to ask for bids?
+Have you prepared a detailed requirements document?

-- Do you need a blog or content management functionality (CMS)?
+- Do you need a blog or a content management system (CMS)?

-- Do you have graphics already created for the site?
+- Have graphics already been created for the site?

 - Do you want the site to automatically resize for mobile and tablets?

-- Do you need multimedia (Flash, video, etc.) on the site?
+- Do you need multimedia elements (Flash, video, etc.) on the site?

-- How much content do you have and how much do you need created?
+- How much content do you currently have and how much will need to be created?

-- Do you need other special features like social media channels, SEO, ecommerce, or something else?
+- Do you need other special features such as social media channels, SEO (search engine optimization) or ecommerce?

 - Who is going to maintain the site after it has been launched?

-Below we go into greater detail regarding these items and an estimate of how much you should budget for them.
-The prices listed are based on 16 years of experience.
-Prices will most probably be higher or lower depending on your specific requirements.
+Below we go into these items in greater detail and provide an estimate of how much you should budget for each.
+The prices listed are estimates based on our 16 years of experience designing and building business websites.
+Prices will vary depending on your specific requirements.
 Be sure to contact us for an estimate.

 New Sites Often Cost More Than Redesigns

-When you’re starting from scratch, so is the web designer.
-They have nothing to work from, they can’t look at your existing site and get an idea of your online brand or features and functionality requirements.
-All new sites really should require a “discovery and documentation” process.
-This process will help define the online brand, website structure and functionality.
-We think this process is critical because it helps set expectations on all sides and reduce potential frustrations.
-Simple business websites, where the client has a solid idea of what they want, can get by on a minimal amount of discovery and documentation, perhaps one day’s worth of effort.
-BUT… more complex websites may require weeks of meetings and the creation of many detailed documents to fully define the project.
+We think this process is critical because it helps set expectations on all sides and reduces potential frustrations.
+Simple business websites — those in which the client has a solid idea of what he or she wants — can get by on a minimal amount of discovery and documentation, amounting to perhaps one day’s worth of effort.
+BUT… more complex websites may require weeks of meetings plus the creation of many detailed documents to fully define the project.

-Interface design is also referred to as the look-and-feel or visual design.
-The interface design will incorporate your branding, all your photos and images, even your page layouts.
-Don’t assume that if you’ve already got a pre-made template you won’t need any images or layouts re-done.
-Interface design is usually an iterative process, this means that the designer will show you several options and then modify those based on your feedback to arrive at an approved design.
-For a small business website, budget $1,200 – $3,500 to get you from concept through to the final design that will be handed off to the developers for programming.
-Don’t skimp on the interface design or visitors won’t give your website a second glance.
+Interface design — also referred to as visual design or the site’s “look-and-feel” — incorporates your branding, all your photos and images, even your page layouts.
+Don’t assume that if you already have a pre-made template you won’t need images or layouts re-done.
+Interface design is usually an iterative process, meaning that the designer will show you several options and then modify them based on your feedback to arrive at an approved design.
+For a small business website, budget $1,200 to $3,500 to get you from concept through to the final design that will be handed off to the developers for programming.
+Don’t skimp on the interface design; if you do, today’s sophisticated visitors won’t give your website a second glance.

 Images and Graphics

-Website graphics are tricky because they can range from $10 each for cheap stock images to $100’s of dollars each for custom or high-end stock images.
-Compelling and appropriate graphics can make a huge huge difference in the effectiveness of your website.
+Budgeting website graphics is tricky because images can range from $10 each for cheap stock images to hundreds of dollars each for custom or high-end stock images.
+Incorporating compelling and appropriate graphics can make a huge difference in the effectiveness of your website.
 On the low-end, budget at least $100 for stock images.
-If you have a good designer they can make a cheap image look like a custom one.
+Remember that a good designer can make a cheap image look like a custom one.

 But that’s not all.
-You will probably also need stock icons and buttons to compliment your design.
-Budget $50 for them as well.
+You will also need stock icons and buttons to compliment your design.
+Add $50 to the budget for these graphic elements.

-Mobile devices are swiftly becoming critical to online success and your design should at least be mobile-friendly.
-The best designs are “responsive“, designed to automatically adjust their layout to look good on multiple devices: smartphones, tablets, and desktop computers.
-Creating a responsive design can cost 20% – 30% more than a site for a desktop web browser (the price of progress).
-This cost is because the interface designer needs to design how the site will look on the various devices, the programmer will need to program the designs and finally more testing is required before the site is ready to launch.
-Almost all our projects these days include responsive programming.
+Because mobile devices have become critical to online success, your design should be at the very least mobile-friendly.
+The best designs are “responsive,” meaning designed to automatically adjust their layout to look good and function easily on multiple devices: smartphones, tablets, and desktop/laptop computers.
+Creating a responsive design can cost 20% to 30% more than a site designed solely for a desktop web browser (the price of progress).
+This additional cost can be attributed to the extra effort the interface designer makes to design the site’s appearance and function on the various devices, which in turn will have to be programmed by the programmer.
+Finally, more testing is required before the site is ready to launch.
+Today almost all Executionists’ projects include responsive programming.

 Costs for Content Creation and Insertion

-The least expensive way to go is to create all the content yourself and insert it into the site yourself.
-Most designers have no problem delivering a blank design template that you populate with text and images.
-But if you want the design firm to add your content and adjust the layout of the text, you should budget $100 – $150 per page.
+When it comes to adding content, the least expensive model for small business owners is to create all the content on their end and insert it into the site via a content management system (CMS).
+Most designers have no problem delivering a blank design template that the client would populate with text and images.
+But if you want the design firm to add your content and adjust the layout of the text, you should budget $100 to $150 per page.

 Programming Special Features Often Cost Extra

-There are a ton of extra features that web developers can integrate that will improve your business but can also up the price.
-Sometimes these features are “included” in your website framework – but beware, just because they are “included” doesn’t mean that they look or work the way you want.
-The estimates below reflect the general requirements we have seen, however there are many factors that can push these costs higher.
-If you don’t see your add-on here just give us a call and we can provide an estimate.
+A ton of extra features are available that web developers can integrate into your site to improve your business, but these extras can add up.
+Some features may be “included” in your website framework – but beware, just because they are “included” doesn’t mean that they look or work the way you would want.
+The estimates below reflect the general requirements we have seen, however, many factors can push these costs even higher.
+If you don’t see your add-on here, just give us a call and we can provide an estimate.

-- Custom Content Management Systems- for clients who want to manage their own content we integrate and customize content management systems (CMS).
+- Custom Content Management Systems — For clients who want to manage their own content the web designer can integrate and customize content management systems (CMS).
 We work with PHP-based open-source CMS solutions like Drupal and WordPress.
 Costs for integrating and customizing a CMS can range from $2,000 to $20,000.

-- Training and documentation – You will probably need some instructions and documentation on how to maintain and edit site content.
-Depending on how extensive this is, expect to pay from $400 – $1,500
+- Training and Documentation – You will need a set of instructions and documentation explaining how to maintain and edit site content.
+Depending on how extensive the material is, expect to pay from $400 to $1,500.

-- Blog- Many clients want a WordPress or similar blog within their website, customized to their website branding and design.
-This ranges from $1,000 – $2,500.
+- Blog – Many clients request a blog (WordPress or something similar) within their website, customized to reflect their website’s branding and design.
+Adding a blog ranges from $1,000 to $2,500.

-- Email Marketing Campaigns- Clients that want to gather emails and send out branded email blasts for announcements or newsletters require an Email management tool.
-We integrate 3rd-party tools (graphicmail, mailchimp, constant contact, etc.) and create an email blast template design, we can even manage your email blasts. $720 and up.
+- Email Marketing Campaigns – Clients that want to gather emails and send out branded email blasts for announcements or newsletters require an email management tool.
+We can integrate third-party tools such as Graphicmail, Mailchimp or Constant Contact along with an email blast template design.
+We can even manage your email blasts. $720 and up.

-- Branding/Identity Development- Logo design is something we are often asked to do.
-On the low-end, we start with an 8-hour process that generates about 6 rough logo concepts.
-If one of these is chosen we go through several rounds of edits to arrive at a final version. $900 – $3,500
+- Branding/Identity Development – We are often asked to design logos.
+On the low-end, we start with an eight-hour process that generates about six rough logo concepts.
+If one of these is chosen, we go through several rounds of edits to arrive at a final version. $900 to $3,500.

-- Style Guides- An online style guide is important because it establishes brand consistency and provides a guide for all your print collateral and online marketing.
-Basic styleguide $1,440.
+- Style Guides – An online style guide establishes brand consistency and provides for compliance across all your print collateral and online marketing messaging.
+Basic style guide: $1,440.

 So How Much Does a Small Business Website Cost?

-The majority small business websites we design, develop and launch range from $6,000 – $20,000.
-Using the a la carte estimates above you can see how they can add up quickly.
+The majority small business websites that we design, develop and launch range from $6,000 to $20,000.
+Using the a la carte estimates above you can see how quickly elements and functionality add up.
 Another way to break the budget down is to assume:

 - 15% Planning